edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_3.md

 curl -O https://raw.githubusercontent.com/edamame-course/2015-tutorials/master/QIIME_files/otu_table_mc2_w_tax_even4711.biom
 ```

-We will make three kinds of resemblance matrices (sample by sample comparisons) for assessing comparative diversity.
+We will make four kinds of resemblance matrices (sample by sample comparisons) for assessing comparative diversity.

 Use the `-s` option to see all of the different options for calculating comparative (beta) diversity in QIIME.